davidbrewer/xmonad-ubuntu-conf/README.md

 xmonad-ubuntu-conf
 ==================

-My xmonad config for Ubuntu 14.04 and 12.04, including package list, config files, and instructions.
-If you're still on Ubuntu 12.04, make sure to use the "precise" branch.
-The master branch is currently for 14.04.
+My xmonad config for Ubuntu 16.04, including package list, config files, and instructions.
+If you're on a different Ubuntu LTS release, take a look at the different branches available to see if there is one for you.
+The master branch is typically for the newest LTS.

+*Warning:* this is not yet thoroughly tested.
+I was pleasantly surprised to find I didn't really need to change things much for Xenial -- we'll see if anything surfaces after I've used it for a while!

 Overview
 --------